Former UW men’s basketball standout Quincy Pondexter joins Mike Hopkins’ staff

 “That year changed my entire life for me and my family and everything,” Pondexter said.
 “I’ll always love Washington.
 I’ll always love that year, because that year really was the best year of my life, and I’ll cherish it forever.”

-Pondexter was selected as the No. 26 pick in the 2010 NBA draft and played eight years with five teams, including two stints in New Orleans, the Memphis Grizzlies and Chicago Bulls before his final season with the San Antonio Spurs in 2018-19.
+Pondexter was selected as the No. 26 pick in the 2010 NBA draft and played eight injury-riddled years with five teams, including two stints in New Orleans with the Hornets and Pelicans, a four-year run with the Memphis Grizzlies and one-year deals with the Chicago Bulls and San Antonio Spurs.

+Pondexter, who averaged 4.5 points and 1.8 rebounds during his NBA career, played his final game April 25, 2019 when San Antonio was eliminated 4-3 in the first round of the NBA playoffs.

 “We are thrilled to add Quincy to our staff,” Hopkins said in a statement.
 “His Husky pride runs deep, and what he accomplished as a player both in college and in the NBA is going be a great role model for our players.